 Welcome!
 I am an Assistant Professor of Political Economy at the University of Amsterdam.

-My main area of research is in comparative political economy, and broadly examines economic drivers of political behavior.
-This includes topics such as money in politics, business-government relations, corruption, interest group influence, and collective action.
-Much of my work focuses on East Asia, particularly Japan, and I am a current co-organizer of the Asian Politics Online Seminar Series.
+My primary area of research is in comparative political economy, with a focus on the role of money in politics and business influence in politics.
+Additionally, I explore how economic stimuli shape political behavior and preferences.
+Much of my work focuses on East Asia, particularly Japan.
 I also conduct research in quantitative methods, where I am particularly interested in the reliability and validity of measurement strategies.
-My research is published or forthcoming in the American Political Science Review, British Journal of Political Science, and Political Analysis, among other outlets.
-It has received coverage by media such as The Economist, The New Yorker, and The Washington Post.
+My research is published in the American Journal of Political Science, American Political Science Review, British Journal of Political Science, Journal of Politics, and Political Analysis, among other outlets.
+It has received coverage by media such as The Economist, Het Financieele Dagblad, The New Yorker, and The Washington Post.